alt-romes/linear-core/popl_response.md

 - Revise introductory examples to more adequately flesh out the relevant points (**Reviewer A**).
 - Revise the paper title and abstract, emphasizing the more general contributions (**Reviewer B**):
-    [Tentative titles: Checking Semantic Linearity in a Non-strict Optimising Compiler / Checking Linearity in Non-strict Languages /
+    [Tentative titles: Checking Semantic Linearity in a Non-strict Optimising Compiler Checking Linearity in a Lazy Optimising Compiler Lazy Linearity for the Glasgow Haskell Compiler Lazy Linearity for the GHC Optimiser
-                       Checking Semantic Linearity in a Non-strict Optimising Compiler
+                       Lazy Linearity for an Optimising Compiler

-                       Surviving Linearity
-                       Lazy Linearity

                        ]
 - Revise introduction to more clearly flesh out key ideas, contributions, target audience and relationship with semantic linearity (**Reviewer A, B, C**).
-- Expand evaluation with more codebases that rely on Linear Haskell (**Reviewer C**).
 - Address all minor corrections and presentation issues raised by the reviewers, expanding explanations as requested (**Reviewer A, B and C**).

 The above work is readily feasible before the 2nd round revision deadline (23rd Oct).

 ## 3. Detailed Response